 This is an introductory course for the student entering the clinical facility for the first time.
 Students are introduced to the affiliate hospital systems with orientation of emergency, fire, safety, and infection control procedures.
-All students are assigned a home base hospital but will also rotate to other clinical sites during the program.
 To familiarize the student with the areas within the radiology department, initial rotations may include the office, patient transport, image and quality control area, and radiographic rooms.
 Students are then assigned to the various diagnostic areas for longer periods of time for the remainder of the semester.
+Students complete rotations at multiple sites during the semester.

 This course requires students to make standard radiographs under direct supervision of a qualified Radiologic Technologist.
 The course requires 18 hours/week of clinical participation.
 A schedule for clinical rotations will be published on Blackboard at the start of each semester.